Exposure Assessment Tools by Media - Air

 - Respirable particles

-The IAQ website also provides links to several resources, including Tools for Schools and the Indoor Building Education and Assessment (I-BEAM) tool.
+The IAQ website also provides links to several resources, including Tools for Schools and the Building Codes and Indoor Air Quality tool.
 Descriptions for these resources and others that describe sources and releases to indoor air and general information on indoor air quality are included in the table below.

 Fate and Transport